jon-harper/OmniBox/docs/support/lower_bay.md

 {% set items = product.sortEntries(product.filterComponents(comp_type).values()) -%}

 Lower Bay Trays may be Short or Long.
 A Long tray covers the mount points of two Short trays and must be mounted from side-to-side in the case.

-Every tray (short or long) attaches to the Core case body with four (4) M3 x 6mm screws.
-Additional materials are listed with each part.
+There are two dedicated lower bay trays locations and four more that can occupy an unused CPU tray bay.

 <figure markdown>
   [![img][img_lower_bay]{ width="480" }][img_lower_bay]